-The governing body of Lewknor Church of England Primary School undertakes the regular review of safeguarding related policies and procedures that operate in our school.
+The Governing Body of our school undertakes the regular review of safeguarding related policies and procedures that operate in our school.

-The governing body has a crucial role in monitoring and challenging staff on the effectiveness of safeguarding arrangements.
+The Governing Body has a crucial role in monitoring and challenging staff on the effectiveness of safeguarding arrangements

-Our governing body ensure that:
+Our Governing Body will ensure that:

-- A DSL for safeguarding and child protection has undertaken the approved LSCB training in inter-agency working, in addition to basic child protection training. - A child protection policy and procedures that are consistent with LSCB requirements is reviewed annually and made available to parents on request. - There are procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher. - There are safer recruitment procedures that include the requirement for appropriate checks in line with national guidance. - There is a training strategy that ensures all staff, including the head teacher, receive child protection training, with refresher training at threeyearly intervals.
+- There is a DSL for safeguarding and child protection who is a senior member of staff and who has undertaken the approved LSCB training in inter-agency working, in addition to basic child protection training. - Child protection policy and procedures that are consistent with OSCB requirements are reviewed annually and made available to parents on request. - There are procedures in place for dealing with allegations of abuse made against members of staff including allegations made against the head teacher. - There are safer recruitment procedures that include the requirement for appropriate checks in line with national guidance. - A training strategy that ensures all staff, including the Headteacher, receive child protection training, with refresher training at three-yearly intervals.
 The DSL should receive refresher training at two-yearly intervals. - There are regular update sessions for staff regarding safeguarding.
-Keeping staff up-to-date with any changes and ensuring that safeguarding remains a priority within the setting. - There are arrangements to ensure that all temporary staff and volunteers are made aware of the school's arrangements for child protection. - The governing body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
-An annual report, completed by the Headteacher, will be submitted to the local authority about how the governing body's duties have been carried out.
+Staff are kept up-to-date with any changes ensuring safeguarding remains a priority within the school. - There are arrangements to ensure that any temporary staff and volunteers are made aware of the school's arrangements for child protection. - The Governing Body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Headteacher.

+• An annual report will be submitted to the local authority about how the Governing Body's duties have been carried out.
 Any weaknesses or areas of concern will be rectified without delay.

-The head teacher:
+The Headteacher:

-- Ensures that the safeguarding and child protection policy and procedures are implemented and followed by all staff. - Allocates sufficient time and resources to enable the deputy to carry out her role effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings. - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the school's whistle blowing procedures. - Ensures that children's safety and welfare is addressed through the curriculum.
+- Ensures that the safeguarding and child protection policy and procedures are implemented and followed by all staff. - Allocates sufficient time and resources to enable the DSL and deputy to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings. - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the school's whistle blowing procedures. - Ensures that child's safety and welfare is addressed through the curriculum.